 The Best Creams for Melasma

-Experienced board-certified dermatologist Dr. Michele Green has been masterfully treating patients in her Upper East Side New York City dermatology office for more than 25 years.
-With her proprietary range of skincare products, MGSKINLABs, Dr. Green is an expert in providing patients with individualized treatment plans tailored to their skin type and aesthetic goals.
-Whether you are concerned about sensitive skin, hyperpigmentation, dark spots, melasma, or signs of the natural aging process, Dr. Green has plenty of treatment options available.
-In addition to generating individualized skincare plans, Dr. Green has a range of in-office treatments that can help with melasma management and treatment, including chemical peels, mesopeels, microneedling, microdermabrasion, laser treatments, and Cosmelan peels.
-Well-known for high patient satisfaction, Dr. Green has been voted one of the best dermatologists in New York City by such publications as Castle Connolly, Super Doctors, and New York Magazine.
+Experienced board-certified dermatologist Dr. Michele Green has been treating patients at her Upper East Side dermatology office in New York City for more than 25 years.
+With her proprietary skincare line, MGSKINLABs, Dr. Green is an expert at creating individualized skincare routines tailored to each patient’s skin type, tone, and aesthetic goals.
+Whether a patient is concerned about melasma, dark spots, age spots, sun spots, post-inflammatory hyperpigmentation, or the natural aging process, Dr. Green offers a range of in-office treatments — including chemical peels, mesopeels, microneedling, microdermabrasion, laser treatments, and Cosmelan peels — alongside her curated topical formulas.
+Well known for high patient satisfaction, Dr. Green has been voted one of the best dermatologists in New York City by publications such as Castle Connolly, Super Doctors, and New York Magazine.

 What is melasma?

-Melasma is a skin condition characterized by areas of pigmentation due to the overproduction of melanin.
-These blotchy gray or brown patches of discoloration appear most commonly on areas of the face, such as the upper lip, cheeks, bridge of the nose, and forehead.
-Three main types of melasma exist: epidermal melasma, which is when pigmentation appears on the outer layer of the skin; dermal melasma, which is when the pigmentation is located in the middle layer of the skin (known as the dermal layer); and mixed melasma, which is when the pigmentation is present both in the middle and outer layers of skin.
+Melasma is a skin condition characterized by patches of pigmentation caused by the overproduction of melanin.
+These blotchy, gray or brown, dark patches of discoloration most commonly appear on the upper lip, cheeks, bridge of the nose, and forehead.
+There are three main types of melasma: epidermal melasma, in which pigmentation appears on the outer layer of the skin; dermal melasma, in which pigmentation sits in the middle, or dermal, layer of skin; and mixed melasma, in which pigmentation is present in both layers.

-Melasma occurs when the pigment melanin is overproduced in the melanocytes, which are responsible for producing melanin.
-When melanin is overproduced, it causes uneven pigmentation across the skin’s surface, resulting in uneven dark patches.
-The exact cause of the skin condition is not yet known.
-However, several major risk factors increase the likelihood of developing melasma:
+Melasma occurs when melanin is overproduced in the melanocytes, the skin cells responsible for producing melanin, resulting in uneven pigmentation and dark patches across the skin’s surface.
+The exact cause of the condition is not yet known, but several major risk factors increase the likelihood of developing melasma:

 Sun exposure is a significant factor in the development and worsening of melasma.
 The sun emits several forms of light that can contribute to the condition, including UVA and UVB rays and visible light, such as blue light.
-Without UVA and UVB protection, these rays of light trigger the overproduction of melanin in the skin, exacerbating melasma and darkening the patches of pigmentation.
-In fact, sun exposure is the most common trigger for breakouts of melasma, becoming especially prevalent in summer months when patients spend more time in the sun.
+Without UVA and UVB protection, these rays trigger the overproduction of melanin in the skin, exacerbating melasma and darkening pigmentation patches.
+In fact, sun exposure is the most common trigger for melasma breakouts, becoming especially prevalent in the summer months when patients spend more time in the sun.
 Understanding the role of sun exposure in melasma can empower you to take the necessary steps to protect your skin and prevent flare-ups.

-Hormonal changes: High levels of the hormone estrogen can also contribute to melasma flare-ups.
+High estrogen levels can also contribute to melasma flare-ups.
 Melasma is particularly common in pregnant women and people—so much so that the skin condition is often referred to as the “Mask of Pregnancy.”
-However, it is much less common in patients assigned male at birth, as, according to the American Academy of Dermatology, only 10% of melasma patients are male.
+However, it is much less common in patients assigned male at birth, as the American Academy of Dermatology reports that only 10% of melasma patients are male.
 Birth control pills containing estrogen and progesterone may also contribute to melasma flare-ups.

 cosmelan melasma 57 RIGHT 2